 We’re defining a two‑hour window during which we want our progressive switchover to take place, in this example from 5 to 7 p.m.
 After the first 12 minutes we expect 10% of clients to be directed to the new application server, then 20% of clients after 24 minutes, and so on.
 The following graph illustrates the transition.

 One important requirement of this “progressive transition” configuration is that transitioned clients don’t revert back to the original server – once a client has been directed to the new application server, it continues to be directed there for the remainder of the transition window (and afterward, of course).

-We will describe the complete configuration below, but in brief, when NGINX or NGINX Plus processes a new request that matches the application that is being transitioned, it follows these rules:
+We will describe the complete configuration below, but in brief, when NGINX processes a new request that matches the application that is being transitioned, it follows these rules:

 - If the transition window has not started, direct the request to the old application server.